R0X4R/satya-vivechan/content/shri-krishnas-real-story-beyond-folklore-and-tv-dramas.md

 पार्थः प्रस्थापयामास कृत्वा गोपालिकावपुः
 ```

-Not only Krishna, but even **Bhagwan Balram and Devi Subhadra** spent their childhood in a similar way. **When Arjuna sent Subhadra in Gopi or Gwalin attire to meet Draupadi** (*Mahabharat Sabha Parv*), it was not just a disguise but a reflection of her early life.
+Not only Krishna, but even **Bhagwan Balram and Devi Subhadra** spent their childhood in a similar way. **When Arjuna sent Subhadra in Gopi or Gwalin attire to meet Draupadi** [(*Mahabharat Adi Parv 219.21*)](https://archive.org/details/mahabharata-volume-1_202301/page/n1517/mode/2up), it was not just a disguise but a reflection of her early life.
 She naturally felt connected to this form because she had spent her childhood among the cowherds.

 While **Mata Yashoda is mentioned in the Puranas**, the stories about her vary across different texts.
 This makes it difficult to determine which version is the absolute truth.
 Hence, I have chosen to rely on **Mahabharata** as the primary reference to draw my conclusion.